TokenomicsArena/app/DESIGN.md

 - Progress bars for allocation visualization
 - Detailed breakdown table
 - Real-time calculations based on history
-- Follows an algorithm iterating towards the preferences of the userpx
+- Follows an algorithm iterating towards the preferences of the user

 ```
 // Initialize